 Don’t use too much salt either, keep it simple.
 I like that vinegar that you drizzle on top of it right in the end.
 And then that subtle fresh basil flavor.
 Serve this tomato tartare with freshly grilled bread.

-Then also check out another diced tomato delicacy: my classic Italian bruschetta!
-I’m sure that you are very familiar with that one as well.
+Then you should also check out another diced tomato delicacy: my classic Italian bruschetta!
+I am sure that you are very familiar with that one as well.

 - 1 ⅓ lbs fresh tomatoes (600 g), very ripe